snirkap/mongo.project/README.md

           * env:
             The "env" section defines environment variables to be set in the container.
             * name: MONGO_INITDB_ROOT_USERNAME
               The environment variable MONGO_INITDB_ROOT_USERNAME is set from a Kubernetes secret named "mongodb-secret" with the key "username".
-This is likely                used to set the MongoDB root user's username.
             * name: MONGO_INITDB_ROOT_PASSWORD
               The environment variable MONGO_INITDB_ROOT_PASSWORD is set from a Kubernetes secret named "mongodb-secret" with the key "password".
-This is likely                used to set the MongoDB root user's password.
 ### Service Section
 The second section in the mongo.yaml file is for creating a Kubernetes Service that exposes the MongoDB Deployment internally within the Kubernetes cluster.